Where Are You Baby?

 "Where Are You Baby?" is a song by English singer, songwriter and pop-rap artist Betty Boo, included on her debut album, Boomania (1990).
-It was released as a single in July 1990, peaking at number three on the UK Singles Chart in September 1990 and earning a Silver certification from the British Phonographic Industry on New Year's Day 1991.
-Outside the United Kingdom, the single reached number six in Ireland, number 10 in Spain, number 11 in New Zealand, and number 13 in Switzerland.
+The song was released by Rhythm King as a single in July 1990, peaking at number three on the UK Singles Chart in September 1990 and earning a Silver certification from the British Phonographic Industry on New Year's Day 1991.
+Outside the United Kingdom, the single reached number two in Luxembourg, number six in Ireland, number 10 in Spain, number 11 in New Zealand, and number 13 in Switzerland.
 It also charted in Australia, Germany, and the Netherlands.
 The song features a prominent sample of the Velvelettes song "He Was Really Sayin' Somethin'".
+German magazine Spex included "Where Are You Baby?" in their "The Best Singles of the Century" list in 1999.